ipipan-barstar/ICCS25.MfHNSiEGSCoTD/README.md

 Arguments:
 1. digit `0-4`: vectorizer to use, as listed in `vectorizers` in `data.py` (default `0` = `CountVectorizer`).
 2. number of repetitions of each experiment (default 1).
 3. digit `0-5` or sequence of such digits, separated with `-`: experiment(s) to process as listed  in the `experiments` dictionary in `ICCS25_Experiments.py`.
 Single '-' denotes all experiments.
-Default it to do all.
+Default is to do all.
 4. `C` or `N`: combinatorial or normalised laplacian to use.
 Default is 'N'.
-5. Filename.
+5. Input file name.
 Default is `../Data/Data_0`.

 ## `models`
 Since GloVe model files are large (almost 1GB), instead of storing them direcly we include instructions how to download them from the source.